cardat/data_inventory/README.md

 To use the inventory:

-1. Double-click to run the web2py.exe file and go to `127.0.0.1:8000/cardat_data_inventory` in your browser
+1. Double-click to run the web2py.exe file and go to `127.0.0.1:8000/cardat_data_inventory` (replace `cardat_data_inventory` with the name of your application folder if you have used a different name) in your browser
-2. In the top right corner, sign up with a local username and password (this is a username and password for the inventory itself, separate to your database login, if any).
+2. In the top right corner, sign up with a local username and password (this is a username and password for the inventory itself, separate to your database login).

 ## General database structure